salvatob/HicHacHoe/tech_doc.md

 Second instance is called `BigBoard`.\
-Its It's meaning is a representation of arbitrarily infinite grid, for which some methods are a bit more complicated.
+Its meaning is a representation of arbitrarily infinite grid, for which some methods are a bit more complicated.
 It is located in module `src/Board/BigBoard.hs`.

 ---